• Skip to primary navigation

 • Yield: 10 cups.
 (See Tip 6)

 1. Toasting pecans greatly enhances their flavor.
 To toast pecans, spread in a single layer on a baking sheet.
 Bake in a preheated 350°F oven for 8 to 10 minutes.
-Watch closely to ensure that the pecans do not become over-toasted.
+Watch closely to ensure the pecans do not overtoast.

-2. It’s best to use popcorn with no flavor added like unflavored SkinnyPop popcorn.
+2. It's best to use popcorn with no added flavor, like unflavored SkinnyPop.
 I like to pop my corn in a brown paper bag in the microwave with nothing added.
-I typically use 6 tablespoons of kernels when I make my own popcorn in the paper bag.
+I typically use 6 tablespoons of kernels when I make my own popcorn in a paper bag.

 3. You can use salted butter rather than unsalted butter in the caramel.
-However, omit adding any additional salt.
+However, do not add any additional salt.

 4. You can substitute 2 teaspoons of vanilla extract for the bourbon - this way it would be Pecan Praline Popcorn.

-5. The reason that I use a disposable aluminum roasting pan is that the caramel can stick to the pan from the baking making cleanup somewhat of a chore.
-This way, I just toss the pan in the trash.
+5. I use a disposable aluminum roasting pan because the caramel can stick to the pan during baking, making cleanup somewhat of a chore.
+This way, I toss the pan in the trash.
 You could, however, use a large-rimmed baking sheet lined with nonstick aluminum foil instead.

 6. The Bourbon Pecan Praline Popcorn will stay fresh for up to a week if stored in an airtight container.